 May 13, 2010 | ISBN 9781101427439 | Young Adult

 May 11, 2010 | ISBN 9780307738233 | Young Adult

 Fifteen-year-old Grace Manning is a candy striper in a nursing home, and Mr. Sands is the one patient who makes the job bearable.
 He keeps up with her sarcasm, teaches her to play poker . . . and one day cheerfully asks her to help him die.
 At first Grace says no way, but as Mr. Sands?s disease progresses, she?s not so sure.
 Grace tries to avoid the wrenching decision by praying for a miracle, stuffing herself with pancakes, and running away from all feelings, including the new ones she has for her best friend Eric.
 But Mr. Sands is getting worse, and she can?t avoid him forever.

-Former stand-up comedian Robin Epstein has written a thought-provoking debut young adult novel, with all the romantic complications and attitude of the movie Juno.
+Robin Epstein has delivered an incredibly engaging, thought-provoking debut YA novel, with all the snappy dialogue and attitude of the movie Juno.